Food Ads on TV

 Many previous studies have focused largely on marketing to our children via TV.
 However, TV is only the very tip of a very large iceberg!

-In a world surrounded by cell phones, mobile music devices, instant messaging, videogames, and virtual three dimensional worlds, the advertisers have many more vehicles for reaching our children than the traditional TV, radio, magazines and newspapers of years gone by.
+cell phones, mobile music devices, instant messaging, videogames, and virtual three dimensional worlds, the advertisers have many more vehicles for reaching our children than the traditional TV, radio, magazines and newspapers of years gone by.

 Commercials on game sites